-Bot management refers to bot detection as well as the blocking of undesired or malicious Internet bot traffic, all while still allowing useful bots to access web APIs and properties.
-It may deploy mechanisms such as allow and block lists, rate limiting, and bot traps, for mitigating the risk and damage of bot attacks.
-As internet traffic becomes more bot-driven, comprehensive bot management provides the best defense against the numerous automated threats — such as application-layer DDoS attacks, as well as SQL injection risks and spam campaigns — that can harm business applications.
+Bot management refers to bot detection as well as the blocking of undesired or malicious internet bot traffic, all while still allowing useful bots to access web APIs and properties.
+It may deploy mechanisms such as allowing and blocking lists, rate limiting, and bot traps to mitigate the risk and damage of bot attacks.
+As internet traffic becomes more bot-driven, comprehensive bot management provides the best defense against numerous automated threats—such as application-layer distributed denial-of-service (DDoS) attacks, SQL injection risks, and spam campaigns—that can harm business applications.

-The same fundamental features that make good bots so useful also make bad bots so threatening.
+The same fundamental features that make good bots so useful also make bad bots threatening.

-A bot can automate a broad spectrum of activities, ranging from crawling for purposes of search engine indexing, to supporting real-time chat interfaces for customer service and business intelligence.
+A bot can automate a broad spectrum of activities, ranging from crawling for purposes of search engine indexing to supporting real-time customer service chats.
 But this efficient automation can be leveraged for scalable and highly effective cyberattacks, too.
-Common examples include but are not limited to:
+Common examples include:

 Multiple bot detection techniques are supported by modern bot management solutions:

-Together, these bot detection techniques enable bot management tools to manage and log bot traffic in accordance with bot policy rules, with support from mechanisms including but not limited to:
+Together, these bot detection techniques enable bot management tools to manage and log bot traffic in accordance with bot policy rules, with support from various mechanisms.

-Using the traffic management features in a bot management tool, it is possible to set limits on designated bot traffic and prevent bad bots from entering the network, even if they have made it past other detection mechanisms.
-For example, an unknown bot that is not contained on either an allow list or a block list can be rate-limited so that it cannot overwhelm an API or microservice architecture.
-Bot management solutions may also redirect and drop bot traffic once it is flagged by any of the above detection techniques.
+Using the traffic management features in a bot management tool, it’s possible to set limits on designated bot traffic and prevent bad bots from entering the network, even if they have made it past other detection mechanisms.
+For example, an unknown bot that is not contained on either an allow list or a block list can be rate-limited so it cannot overwhelm an API or microservice architecture.
+Bot management solutions may also redirect and drop bot traffic once it’s flagged by any of the above detection techniques.

 Bot management software may enforce a CAPTCHA to determine whether traffic is allowed to reach a domain.
 CAPTCHAs are useful for determining if traffic is human- or bot-directed, helping stem the flow of automated malicious bot activity that can comprise web applications and APIs.
 Traffic that fails to complete a CAPTCHA may be dropped or subjected to additional verification actions, including allow and block lists.